-Individuals primarily with salary income and certain other tax payers were required to file their tax returns by 31st July, 2014 for the financial year 2013-14 (assessment year 2014-15).
+Individuals primarily with salary income and certain other tax payers were required to file their tax returns by 31st July, 2019 for the financial year 2018-19 (assessment year 2019-20).

 As per the provisions of the Income Tax Act, 1961 (the ‘Act’), a tax payer who has not filed his tax returns within the due date or as per the time specified under a notice issued to him by tax authorities, may do so for a financial year before end of relevant assessment year or before the completion of assessment, whichever is earlier.
-Thus, in case a tax payer has missed his due date of filing his returns by 31st July, 2014 —for the financial year 2013-14, he could still file his tax return by March 31, 2015.
+Thus, in case a tax payer has missed his due date of filing his returns by 31st July, 2019 —for the financial year 2018-19, he could still file his tax return by March 31, 2020.

 Furthermore, there may also be instances where returns have been filed by the due date and subsequently, the tax payer finds some error in the same.
-In such an event, he may file revised returns any time before expiry of one year from the end of the relevant assessment year or before the completion of the assessment, whichever is earlier.
+In such an event, he may file revised returns any time before end of the relevant assessment year or before the completion of the assessment, whichever is earlier.